7 Average Session Duration Statistics For eCommerce Stores

 5) The overall average session duration across all industries is about 4.41 minutes.

 When analyzing eCommerce performance metrics, it's helpful to know industry benchmarks.
-According to research, the average session duration across all industries is approximately 4.41 minutes.
+The average session duration across all industries is approximately 4.41 minutes.

 This figure serves as a valuable baseline for marketers to evaluate their store's engagement performance.
 Sites falling below this average might need to examine their user experience, content quality, or site speed.

-High-performing eCommerce stores typically aim to exceed this benchmark, as longer engagement times for online shoppers often correlate with increased conversion rates.
-However, context matters - some quick-purchase sites naturally have shorter sessions while still maintaining good conversion rates.
+High-performing eCommerce stores typically aim to exceed this benchmark, as longer engagement times often correlate with increased conversion rates.
+However, context matters: some quick-purchase sites naturally have shorter sessions while still maintaining good conversion rates.

 6) High bounce rates often correspond with sessions showing 0 seconds duration

-When you see high bounce rates in Google Analytics, they often match with sessions showing 0 seconds duration.
+When you see high bounce rates in analytics platforms, they often match with sessions showing 0 seconds duration.
 This happens because analytics tools can't measure time when visitors only view one page.

 A bounce occurs when someone lands on your site and leaves without interacting further.
 Since analytics calculates time based on the difference between pageviews, single-page visits show as 0 seconds even if the visitor spent minutes reading.